mxw/mxawng/src/collections/_poems/march-6th.md

 their hum coats a dim metal dust, the worker's glove,
 velveteen grit adorning fingertips; it is
 the ringing in your ears which neither starts
-nor stops. does anyone notice that they're here?
+nor stops. does anyone notice that they're there?
 tucked in unremarkably, like bricks shaken loose
 by decades of boredom—can the passers-by
 stop in their tracks and feel release,